biosustain/autoprot/README.rst

 All workflows in ``DIA`` and ``directDIA`` mode can be initialised from .RAW files (Thermo Fisher Scientific instrument specific - please open an issue if another type is required) using either `Spectronaut <https://biognosys.com/software/spectronaut/>`_ (commercial; Biognosys AG, Schlieren, Switzerland) or `DIA-NN <https://github.com/vdemichev/DiaNN>`_ (open source; `Demichev et al., 2019 <https://www.nature.com/articles/s41592-019-0638-x>`_).
-Any workflow in ``DDA`` mode can be initialised from the ``PeptideGroups.csv`` output file of `Proteome Discoverer <https://www.thermofisher.com/dk/en/home/industrial/mass-spectrometry/liquid-chromatography-mass-spectrometry-lc-ms/lc-ms-software/multi-omics-data-analysis/proteome-discoverer-software.html>`_ (Thermo Fisher Scientific, Waltham, MA, USA)
+Any workflow in ``DDA`` mode can be initialised from the ``PeptideGroups.csv`` output file of `Proteome Discoverer <https://www.thermofisher.com/dk/en/home/industrial/mass-spectrometry/liquid-chromatography-mass-spectrometry-lc-ms/lc-ms-software/multi-omics-data-analysis/proteome-discoverer-software.html>`_ (Thermo Fisher Scientific, Waltham, MA, USA).
 How to get the ``PeptideGroups.csv`` file with `Proteome Discoverer <https://www.thermofisher.com/dk/en/home/industrial/mass-spectrometry/liquid-chromatography-mass-spectrometry-lc-ms/lc-ms-software/multi-omics-data-analysis/proteome-discoverer-software.html>`_ results:
-Open the .PDRESULTS file of the study in `Proteome Discoverer <https://www.thermofisher.com/dk/en/home/industrial/mass-spectrometry/liquid-chromatography-mass-spectrometry-lc-ms/lc-ms-software/multi-omics-data-analysis/proteome-discoverer-software.html>`_, click on "File" -> "Export" -> "To Microsoft Excel", select "Peptide Groups" from the drop down menu for level 1 and click on "Export".
+Open the .PDRESULTS file of the study in `Proteome Discoverer <https://www.thermofisher.com/dk/en/home/industrial/mass-spectrometry/liquid-chromatography-mass-spectrometry-lc-ms/lc-ms-software/multi-omics-data-analysis/proteome-discoverer-software.html>`_, click on "File" -> "Export" -> "To Microsoft Excel", select "Peptide Groups" from the drop-down menu for level 1 and click on "Export".
 Open the resulting file in Microsoft Excel and save as a .CSV file with the name ``PeptideGroups``.

 For a workflow in ``directDIA`` mode using `Spectronaut <https://biognosys.com/software/spectronaut/>`_ (commercial; Biognosys AG, Schlieren, Switzerland),